kevanoullio/portfolio-manager/DESIGN.md

 - `dashboard.py`: The main entry point of your application.
 It handles routing and serves as the starting point for the dashboard.
 - `config.py`: Configuration file to store any application-specific settings or variables.
 - `database/`: A folder dedicated to all database-related operations.
+  - `database.db`: Contains all data for program (user data, login, etc)
   - `database.py`: Contains functions and classes to interact with the SQLite3 database.
   - `schema.sql`: SQL script defining the table structures and relationships for the database.
 - `authentication/`: Contains modules related to user authentication.
-  - `login.py`: Handles the login functionality and user authentication.
+  - `account.py`: Handles the login functionality and user authentication.
 - `data_extraction/`: Contains modules for extracting data from email folders.
   - `extract.py`: Implements functions to extract data from emails using the specified libraries.
 - `automation/`: Handles automation tasks related to email extraction, data cleaning, and database updates.